ahanse/QBFToys/README.md

 valid.
 Hence, the `-i` command line parameter will instruct `qbfTool` to add a negation in front of the output problem.
 The resulting problem will be a theorem if an only if the input problem is unsatisfiable.

+To convert the input probem into a SMT-LIB2 problem the `-s` option can be used.
+The resulting problem is in the *UF* logic and can be read by many SMT solvers.

 Finally, the `-o {filename}` parameter can be used to instruct `qbfTool` to write the output into a file.
 If this parameter is used, `qbfTool` will